typestyle/typestyle.github.io/src/docs/utilities.md

- TypeStyle (csx) includes utilities that make using units and css functions feel natural and flow in JavaScript
+TypeStyle (csx) includes utilities that make using units and css functions feel natural and flow in JavaScript.

+> Values from these `csx` utilities need to be `toString`ed before being used in TypeStyle or any other library.
+This means that they can be used with or without TypeStyle 🌹

 ## Unit utilities